AizenSousuke/React-Portfolio-Website/README.md

 ### Dependencies

-Used Framer and Framer Motion for Animations.
+Framer and Framer Motion for Animations.
+Bulma Timeline Extensions for Timeline.

 ### How do I add my data?